Last Updated on August 23, 2019

 The Netflix support.
 ExpressVPN is one of the few VPNs that is still working with Netflix in 2019.
 Not only US Netflix, but also Canada, UK, Hong Kong, and Taiwan (possibly other regions as well).
 You will never run out of movies and TV shows to watch with ExpressVPN and a Netflix subscription.

 The Support.
 Online chat is available 24/7.
 No need to wait for an email or start a support ticket, their knowledgeable staff can help you immediately.
 Even if you are not a customer, you can still visit the ExpressVPN website and use the online chat to ask them any questions you have before signing up.
-Just click the icon shown below, located at the bottom right hand corner of their website.
+Just click the icon shown below.

 The logging and torrenting policies.
 No activity logging, torrents allowed on all servers, and shared IP addresses make ExpressVPN a great choice for downloading torrents or other activities that demand a high level of privacy and anonymity.